 The SIB automatically loads a number of modules at boot time.
 Any module listed in the file /etc/modules will be loaded at boot time.
 Command line parameters for these modules may also be specified.
 Note that for space reasons, the SIB includes very few of the available modules.
-If you require a driver which is not included by default, contact EMAC to have the driver sent to you.
+If you require a driver that is not included by default, contact EMAC to have the driver sent to you.

 Another caveat of using modules is that some modules depend on others, and will not load until the dependencies have been satisfied.
 The SIB cannot automatically resolve these dependencies, so a user must explicitly specify the loading of any module dependencies before loading the desired modules.
-Some common examples of dependencies are the ne2000 driver (ne.o), which requires the 8390.0 module, and the SLIP and PPP drivers (slip.0 and ppp.0), which require the slhc.0 module.
+Some common examples of dependencies are the NE2000 driver (ne.o), that requires the 8390.0 module, and the SLIP and PPP drivers (slip.o and ppp.o), that require the slhc.o module.

-4. Flash disks and RAM disks
+Flash disks and RAM disks